Phate6660/WBMPFMPD/README.md

 **Warning: This is very insecure.
 It runs system commands a lot, and is recommended to be ran on a local server without internet access.**

 Note: This was originally made specifically for my PC, but I plan on editing this to work for anyone.

-Note 2: Screenshots are now out of date.
+Keep this in mind when using this.

 For the lyrics to work currently, you have to have the lyrics in a folder called "lyrics" in the root folder of the server.
 Then the lyrics for the song have to be in a txt document labelled "artist - title.txt".
 Basically, if you use ncmpcpp as you music player, you can copy "$HOME/.lyrics" to your root folder and rename it to "lyrics".